1nventors/GROQ-NLP_PROJECT/README.md

-# NLP & Groq Question Generation System 🤖📝
+# NLP & Groq Question Generation System 🤖📝 (IN PROGRESS)

 This project develops a robust pipeline for the **automated generation and structured evaluation of programming questions** (specifically focusing on Object-Oriented Programming - OOP), using advanced Large Language Models (LLMs) via the **Groq API** and Natural Language Processing (NLP) techniques.